maidsafe/temp_safe_network/README.md

 $ cargo build --features mock-network
 ```

-Keep in mind that when running the safe-cli with `cargo run`, please also make sure to set the `mock-network` feature if you want to use the `Mock` network, e.g. with the following command the `safe-cli` will try to create a `SafeKey` with test-coins on the `Mock` network:
+Keep in mind that if you run the `safe-cli` with `cargo run`, you also need to make sure to set the `mock-network` feature if you want to use the `Mock` network, e.g. with the following command the `safe-cli` will try to create a `SafeKey` with test-coins on the `Mock` network:
 ```
 $ cargo run --features mock-network -- keys create --test-coins
 ```

 ## Using the CLI

 Right now the CLI is under active development.
-Here we're listing commands ready to be tested (against mock).
+Here we're listing commands ready to be tested.

 The base command, if built is `$ safe`, or all commands can be run via `$ cargo run -- <command>`.